rovaughn/platform-docs/platform/manual/microservices/add-microservice/using-custom-dockerfile.rst

    $ hasura microservice logs <my-app>

-If there are any errors in Dockerfile, source code etc, fix them commit and push again
+If there are any errors in Dockerfile, source code etc, fix them, commit and push again.

 You can open the microservice on a browser if you've added routes: